 - 3.41 As can be seen the balancing of the Council's 2020-21 budget is dependent upon a 5% increase in the Council Tax in 2020-21, generating £4.27 million.
-In proposing this increase, consideration has been given to the affordability for Powys residents and the ongoing need to meet increasing demand and inescapable cost pressures on vital local services. - 3.42 The setting of Council Tax is not subject to approval as part of this report, as this is a matter for full council determination.
-However, the report recommends the level of Council Tax to be included in the budget that goes to full Council on 28th February 2020.
-On 4th March full Council meets to set the Council Tax in line with the final budget.
+In proposing this increase, consideration has been given to the affordability for Powys residents and the ongoing need to meet increasing demand and inescapable cost pressures on vital local services. - 3.42 The report recommends the level of Council Tax to be included in the budget.
+The setting of Council Tax is not subject to approval as part of this report.
+On the 4th March full Council meets to set the Council Tax in line with the final budget.
 This meeting does not reopen the budget but ensures the Council sets Council Tax for billing purposes.

-Draft Capital Programme 2020-30
+Capital Programme 2020-30